ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

     PDO_FIXED(15000, 3000, PDO_FIXED_USB_COMM)
     PDO_FIXED(20000, 2250, PDO_FIXED_USB_COMM)>;

-it looks like this with the aforementioned 24W charger now able to provide full 24W since also capable of 15V:
+Now it looks like this with the aforementioned 24W charger able to provide full 24W since also capable of 15V:

     in0:          15.00 V  (min = +15.00 V, max = +15.00 V)
     curr1:         1.60 A  (max =  +1.60 A)

+And with the Apple charger 45W got negotiated as configured:

+    in0:          20.00 V  (min = +20.00 V, max = +20.00 V)
+    curr1:         2.25 A  (max =  +2.25 A)

 ROCK 5B's USB-C details can be accessed via sysfs: